Carpediemonas: Habitat and ecology

-Description of Organism
+Description

-Ekebom et al. (1996) describes Carpediemonas as organisms with a size of approximately 5 µm long (with a range of 4–7.5 µm).
+Ekebom et al. (1996) describes Carpediemonas as organisms with a size of approximately 5 μm long (with a range of 4–7.5 μm).
 Carpediemonas has a longitudinal depression that spans almost the entire ventral side of the cell.
 It often has two unequal flagella inserting to the anterior side of the ventral groove, but may sometimes have three or four flagella.
 The acronematic posterior flagellum is used in feeding and to attach to substrate, while the anterior flagellum beats less rapidly and in a slow sweeping motion.
 Further studies by Simpson and Patterson (1999) go into greater detail about the flagella and describe the flagellar apparatus as having a third, barren basal body.
 Supporting the dorsal side of the cell is a microtubular fan with a microtubular root at the anterior end.
 On the ventral side, microtubules extending from different flagellar roots support the ventral groove.
-The anterior flagellum has a ‘9+2’ axoneme.
-Simpson and Patterson described that in addition to the ‘9+2’ axoneme, the posterior flagellum also has “three radiating lamellae of electron-dense material which form the central components of vanes”.
+The anterior flagellum has a "9+2" axoneme.
+Simpson and Patterson described that in addition to the "9+2" axoneme, the posterior flagellum also has "three radiating lamellae of electron-dense material which form the central components of vanes".
 The first lamella arises from after the flagellar insertion and is directed ventrally.
 The second lamella originates opposite from the first lamella.
 The third lamella supports the third vane, which is located more distally and lies perpendicular to the other two vanes or lamellae.
-All three lamella have striations when viewed in a longitudinal section and these striations are perpendicular to the ‘9+2’ axoneme.
+All three lamella have striations when viewed in a longitudinal section and these striations are perpendicular to the "9+2" axoneme.
 Carpediemonas contains a single ovate nucleus, located anteriorly in the cell.
 The nucleolus can also be found subcentrally within the nucleus.
 Carpediemonas also has no mitochondria, which is typical of metamonads.
 Instead, it has hydrogenosomes, likely derived from anaerobic mitochondria.
 It also contains a single Golgi dictyosome, located anteriorly, dorsally, and to the left of the flagellar apparatus.
 The endoplasmic reticulum in this genus is mainly found near the periphery of the cell.
 Around the cytoplasm, food vacuoles containing bacterial contents can be found.
 Also, three centrioles are present in Carpediemonas.